 I want to first clarify that when I talk about fish, what I really mean is all seafood.
 This includes shellfish (for example crustaceans such as shrimp, crab, and lobster) and mollusks (such as clams, mussels, oysters, scallops, and octopus).

-This is a lot of info, so if you’d prefer to listen as you go about your day, check out this podcast episode because I explain it all there too 🙂
+This is a lot of info, so if you’d prefer to listen as you go about your day, check out the podcast episode below because I explain it all there too!

 The benefits of fish for your baby